grip244/SystemShop/README.md

 ### Player-Driven Market

 *   **Special Orders:** Can't find what you're looking for?
 Players can place a "special order" for any item in the game, which the system will then try to stock for a premium.
-*   **Consignment System:** Give your players the power to sell their own items!
-Our intuitive consignment system allows players to list their items in the shop for a small fee, creating a true player-to-player marketplace.

 ### Intuitive Player Experience